CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/08-access-session-desktop.md

-# Lab 8: Access the Desktop using AVD Desktop Client
+# Lab 8: Access the Desktop using Browser

 ## Overview